Meital Dohan: Move to United States

-Major US roles & music (2006-present)

-In 2006 came Dohan's biggest break in the United States to date.
-After the first season of the television show Weeds, Dohan secured the role as Yael Hoffman, an Admission director of Ha Midrash L’Torah, the rabbinical school that main character Andy Botwin attended.
-She appeared in every episode of season 2.
+Dohan's big break in the US occurred in 2006.
+After the first season of the television show Weeds, Dohan secured the role as Yael Hoffman, an admissions director at the rabbinical school that one of the main characters Andy Botwin attended.
+Dohan appeared in every episode of Season 2.
+She returned for the 100th episode in 2012.

 In 2008, she appeared in both the Off-Broadway and Los Angeles productions of the play Stitching by controversial British playwright Anthony Neilson and directed by Timothy Haskell, an example of "in-yer-face" theater.
-The play seeks to confront the audience with shocking and sometimes vulgar depictions of human behavior.
+The play confronts the audience with shocking and sometimes vulgar depictions of human behavior.
 The Forward said Dohan "Shines on the New York Stage".
 Of Dohan's work in the Neilson play, The New York Times wrote "With an actress as extremely gorgeous as Meital Dohan and a script that requires her to thrash around in ways most often seen in straight-to-video steamers, you would think that Stitching would be heating up the Wild Project theater to the boiling point."
 They found that it did not, blaming the Neilson script for working "so hard at being gimmicky that it doesn't give Ms. Dohan and her co-star, Gian Murray Gianino, a chance to find real chemistry.
 No chemistry, no combustion."
 They granted that the two leads "give energetic, bruise-inducing performances under Timothy Haskell's direction", but that the script's manner of ricocheting "from comedy to pathos to psychosis without ever really providing the starting point that any play needs" placed too many demands on them.